Guess 2/3 of the average: Equilibrium analysis

-However, this degeneration does not occur in quite the same way if choices are restricted to, for example, the integers between 0 and 100.
-In this case, all integers except 0 and 1 vanish; it becomes advantageous to select 0 if you expect that at least 1/4 of all players will do so, and select 1 otherwise.
-(In this way, it is a lopsided version of the so-called "consensus game", where one wins by being in the majority.)
+However, this degeneration does not occur in a similar way if choices are restricted to, for example, the integers between 0 and 1.
+In this case, all integers except 0 and 1 vanish; it becomes advantageous to select 0 if one expects that at least 1/4 of all players will do so, and select 1 otherwise.
+In this way, it is the opposite of a "consensus game" where one wins by being in the majority.